sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 You may also have enabled the “Hide menu bar icon” setting, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.

 #### Velja does not work

+First, make sure the problem is Velja.
+Go to “System Settings › Desktop & Dock” and change the “Default web browser” setting to Safari.
+Then try clicking the link again.
+If the problem persists, it's not caused by Velja.

 **I clicked a link in a browser**